 But the most striking feature of the first book is the unexpected order in which its various sections appear in the text.
 Ingenuity can supply a reason for anything; but it is very difficult indeed to discover any adequate reason for a deliberate arrangement of the subject matter of the first book of Thucydides in the order in which it stands in his extant history.
 It is, in other words, most probable that the arrangement was not deliberate, in the sense that it was not the order which the historian would have finally given to it, had he lived to make a full revision and elaboration of his work.
 It is not as if these considerations referred to an author who was unbusinesslike, illogical, or obscure in his methods.
-The matter of the rest of his work is arranged with the first book presents to the remaining books in this respect is not a feature which can be ignored.
+The matter of the rest of his work is arranged with the most scrupulous care and clearness.
+The contrast, therefore, which the first book presents to the remaining books in this respect is not a feature which can be ignored.